 - digestive problems

-If you see worm segments or eggs in your stool, consult your doctor.
-Your doctor will ask you about your health history and recent travel outside of the U.S. Your doctor will often be able to make a diagnosis based on your symptoms.
-To confirm the diagnosis your doctor may order blood tests including a complete blood count.
+See your doctor if you see worm segments or eggs in your stool.
+Your doctor will ask you about your health history and recent travel outside of the United States.
+Doctors will often be able to make a diagnosis of taeniasis based on the symptoms.
+To confirm the diagnosis, your doctor may order blood tests including a complete blood count.
 They may also order a stool exam to see if eggs or worm segments are present.

-Both drugs are antihelminitics, a classification of drugs designed to kill parasitic worms and their eggs.
-In most instances these medications are provided in a single dose; however, these medications can take a few weeks to fully clear an infection.
+Both drugs are antihelmintics, which means they kill parasitic worms and their eggs.
+In most cases, these medications are provided in a single dose.
+But these medications can take a few weeks to fully clear an infection.
 The tapeworm will be excreted as waste.
 Common side effects associated with these medications include dizziness and upset stomach.